russellbeattie/webxr-unreal-cinecamera-control/livelink/README.md

 # webxr-unreal-cinecam-control livelink

-## Control an Unreal Engine CineCam with WebXR using LiveLink.
+## Control an Unreal Engine CineCamera with WebXR using LiveLink.

 This is for **advanced power users** who understand how to compile plugins, use LiveLink, use the command line to run a NodeJS app, etc. Unreal is a convoluted pain in the ass to get set up, so if you can't get this working, I wouldn't be surprised.
 But all you need is here.
 If you can figured out a better way to get this all working, please contact me!